hankchanocd/npmlist/API.md

 > npmRegistry(module: String)

-Used by `npl module` - fetch package dependencies from npm registry.
+Fetch package dependencies from npm registry - used by `npl module`

-- With color
+- With ANSI color

 ```js
 let module = 'express';